Herbert, short-handed defense lead Chargers past Fins 23-17 - NewsBreak

 Herbert, short-handed defense lead Chargers past Fins 23-17

-Brandon Staley knew it was going to take a complete game for his Los Angeles Chargers squad to have a chance at beating the Miami Dolphins.
-In front of a prime-time audience, the Bolts responded with one of their best games of the season.

-Justin Herbert threw for 367 yards and a touchdown and a short-handed defense got the best of the Dolphins' Tua Tagovailoa as Los Angeles beat Miami 23-17 on Sunday night.
+INGLEWOOD, Calif. — Justin Herbert threw for 367 yards and a touchdown and a short-handed Chargers defense got the best of the Dolphins’ Tua Tagovailoa as Los Angeles beat Miami 23-17 on Sunday night.

 Herbert — the sixth overall pick in 2020, one behind Tagovailoa — completed a career-high 39 passes on 51 attempts for his 21st 300-yard game.
 He became the first NFL quarterback to throw for 13,000 yards in his first three seasons.